 How do I get paid?

 Grabr pays via direct bank deposit in the local currency of the country in which your bank is located.
+Please check here the list of countries we support payouts before adding your bank information.

 Note: If you have a USD-based bank account that is located outside of the United States, financial regulations prohibit us from paying you in USD at this time.